 Australian singer/songwriter Jenny McGregor has touched the hearts and minds of many with her meaningful lyrics and a voice that sings with pure and raw emotion.
-Originally from Scotland, she now lives on the Northern Beaches of Sydney, Australia.
+Originally from Scotland, she now lives in Pottsville, Northern NSW, Australia.
 She is a pianist and composer whose style has been compared with the likes of Tori Amos and Janis Joplin.
 Jenny’s music is autobiographical and about sharing experiences and connecting with her audience.
 Authentic and spoken from the soul, Jenny’s music always sees the light in the darkness.

 Jenny released her first album, Love and Let Go, in 2018 based on her journey losing her son.
 It is available for free to any bereaved parent with all proceeds going to the charity, Red Nose.
 “Red Nose is thrilled to have Jenny’s support.
 Our charity depends on support from the community to continue providing services to bereaved parents.
 And as a bereaved parent, myself, I know how much Jenny’s music will help,” said Sarah Gillet, Community Fundraising and Events Coordinator from Red Nose.